 - High Pressure

 - Damaging Chemicals/Vapours

-Over time, these conditions degrade the filtration media, leading to reduced operational effectiveness and performance, and product spoilage.
-Even the smallest of holes in the media can cause it to rupture and for contaminants to travel downstream into the compressed air system.
-If this were to happen, the differential pressure indicator would not alert you to the problem as there will be no drop in differential pressure.
+Over time, these conditions damage the filtration media, lowering the operational effectiveness and performance, and even product spoilage.
+Even the smallest holes in the media can cause contaminants to travel downstream into the compressed air system.
+If this happens, the differential pressure indicator would not alert you to the problem as there will be no drop in differential pressure.

-Most modern filter elements can withstand 8,000 hours or 12 months of use, whichever comes first, and Activated Carbon models can withstand 6000 hours.
+Most modern filter elements can withstand 8,000 hours or 12 months of use and Activated Carbon models can withstand 6000 hours.

 Dangers of Failing to Replace Your Filter Elements

-Examples of setbacks include products that have been vacuum-sealed being contaminated, defects in paint finishings, and damage to pneumatic equipment resulting in a fall in productivity and the need for repair.
+Examples of setbacks include vacuum sealed products having contamination, defects in paint finishings, and damage to pneumatic equipment.
+This will cause a fall in productivity and a need for repair.

-Some of the main risks that you may face as a result of failing to replace your filter elements include:
+Some of the main risks that you may face by failing to replace your filter elements include: